 Why?
 Because they are explorers at heart.

 And there’s nothing more worthy of exploring than outer space, right?
-Well, at least to a preschoolers that is.
+Well, at least to a preschooler that is.

 FAQ About Teaching a Space Preschool Theme